LeiWangR/HDG/README.md

 - Run 'main' of random decision forests (Lei uses different 'main' for different datasets since different datasets should have different training and testing datasets).
 In Lei's implementation, half of data are used for training and the remaining half for testing.

-MSRPairs: 'msrpairsmain.m'
+  - MSRPairs: 'msrpairsmain.m'

-MSRAction3D: 'msr3dmain.m'
+  - MSRAction3D: 'msr3dmain.m'

-CAD60: 'cad main.m'
+  - CAD60: 'cad main.m'

-UWA3D single view: 'uwasinglemain.m'
+  - UWA3D single view: 'uwasinglemain.m'

-UWA3D multi view: 'uwamultimain.m'
+  - UWA3D multi view: 'uwamultimain.m'

 - The results of the confusion matrix will be saved in the 'Results' folder, and the confusion matrix will be displayed.
 Moreover, the total accuracy will appear in the workspace of the MATLAB.

-'saveTightFigure' function is downloaded from online resource, which can be used to save the confusion matrix plot as pdf files.
-The use of this function is: 'saveTightFigure(gcf, 'uwamultiview.pdf');'
+`saveTightFigure` function is downloaded from online resource, which can be used to save the confusion matrix plot as pdf files.
+The use of this function is: `saveTightFigure(gcf, 'uwamultiview.pdf');`

 **Codes for parameters evaluation, running over all possible 252 combinations of selecting half subjects for training are not provided.**